Model answer for IELTS writing task 1 maps/diagrams.

 Maps or diagrams often show up in the IELTS exam (writing task 1 academic).
 There are 3 types of maps: past and past , past and present and present and future.
-So make sure you check the timeframe and set aside 4 minutes to analyse the task and plan your writing.
-A well planned task will help you get to Band 7.
+Make sure you check the timeframe and set aside 3 minutes to analyse the task and plan your writing.
+A well planned task will help you feel confident when writing.

 In terms of the structure you will see that the introduction is very short so it has been added to the overview which covers the main changes.